 - inadvertent credit card misuse that is identified by the relevant official and/or the entity's system of internal control and repaid.

-While a matter may not be sufficiently significant to report to the responsible Minister and/or the Finance Minister, entities are encouraged to review all incidents of non-compliance as these could indicate internal control problems or systemic issues.
+While a matter may not be sufficiently significant to report to the responsible Minister and/or the Finance Minister, entities are encouraged to consider whether incidents of non-compliance indicate shortcomings in internal controls or systemic issues.
+The identification and reporting of non-compliance can be used as the basis for improving the efficiency and effectiveness of entity internal controls and increasing awareness and understanding of the PGPA framework.

+For example, non-significant matters could be brought to the attention of the audit committee to gauge the effectiveness of the internal controls of the entity.
 Audit committees play a key role in the governance of Commonwealth entities.
 They support the accountable authority in meeting their duties and responsibilities under the PGPA Act.
 The PGPA Rule also requires audit committees to review the appropriateness of the accountable authority’s system of internal control.
-For further information, refer to RMG-202 Audit Committees.